Applications of Machine Learning in Constraining Multi-Scalar Models: Results

 Although the models under consideration admit analytical BFB conditions, they can also be evaluated through potential minimization, allowing direct comparison with computations performed using neural networks.
 The prediction of UNI and BFB conditions with ML can be accelerated by more than a factor of 400 in the case of the SM + 4plet model and by more than a factor of 600 in the case of the SM + 6plet model, relative to calculations based on potential minimization, as shown in Table~\ref{table_times}.
 These predictions can subsequently be validated via the minimization procedure, while still maintaining computationally manageable times, as indicated in the last column of Table~\ref{table_times}.

 Since the raw data consist predominantly of false samples, even net-1 achieves very high accuracy in data classification.
-Therefore, to enable a more meaningful comparison, we focus on the fraction of true samples correctly classified by the networks, as verified using the analytical UNI + BFB conditions.
+Therefore, to enable a more meaningful comparison, we focus on the fraction of true samples correctly classified by the networks (i.e. true positives), as verified using the analytical UNI + BFB conditions.~\footnote{Alternatively, the false positive rate can be estimated using the relation

+where $p_1$ denotes the percentages reported in the last column of Table~\ref{table_percentage}, and $p_2$ denotes the corresponding percentages from Table~\ref{table_percentage2} for each model.
+For example, for the network combination net-2 -- net-4 applied to the SM + 6plet model, we obtain $\mathrm{FPR} = 1.7 \times 10^{-5}$. }

 For models with additional multiplets, the accuracy of net-1 remains relatively high; however, it can be substantially improved by employing more complex networks or network combinations, as shown in Table~\ref{table_percentage2}.